scott-griffiths/bitstring/doc/quick_reference.rst

 * :attr:`~Bits.float` / ``floatbe`` / ``f`` -- Interpret as a big-endian floating point number.
 * :attr:`~Bits.floatle` -- Interpret as a little-endian floating point number.
 * :attr:`~Bits.floatne` -- Interpret as a native-endian floating point number.
-* :attr:`~Bits.p4binary` -- Interpret as an 8 bit float with 1:4:3 format.
-* :attr:`~Bits.p3binary` -- Interpret as an 8 bit float with 1:5:2 format.
 * :attr:`~Bits.bfloat` / ``bfloatbe`` -- Interpret as a big-endian bfloat floating point number.
 * :attr:`~Bits.bfloatle` -- Interpret as a little-endian bfloat floating point number.
 * :attr:`~Bits.bfloatne` -- Interpret as a native-endian bfloat floating point number.